 Rod was most proud of his farming roots, his service to his country, and his attention to detail in his construction of homes and later furniture.
 He treasured his family, friends, and work partners over the years.
 He enjoyed weeknight visits to local watering holes to catch up with friends as well as dinner out on Saturday night.
 His favorite night of the year became the ‘Rod & Wally’s Warhawk Auction’ that he started with his late friend, Wally Schilberg, 24 years ago.

 The family sincerely thanks the many friends, family and neighbors for their calls and visits these last several months.
 Thank you to Drs.
 Kontney and Porter, and the nurses at SSM Health oncology in Fort Atkinson for your tremendous care and concern for Rod.
 Many thanks to Agrace Hospice Care for helping our family keep dad at home.

 In lieu of flowers, memorials may be made to First English Lutheran Church or the Whitewater Food Pantry.

 Visitation will take place on Friday, January 3, 2020 from 5PM to 7PM at Nitardy Funeral Home, 550 N. Newcomb St., Whitewater, WI.
 A memorial service will take place at 11AM on Saturday, January 4, 2020 at First English Lutheran Church, 401 W Main St, Whitewater, WI.
 Visitation will take place on Saturday, January 4, 2020 from 10AM until the time of services.

 Nitardy Funeral Home is assisting the family with arrangements.

-www.nitardyfuneralhome.comTo send flowers to the family of Rod Berg, please visit Tribute Store
+www.nitardyfuneralhome.comTo send flowers to the family or plant a tree in memory of Rod Berg, please visit Tribute Store